lilianpatinoortiz/help-me-read-me/readme_files/test.md

 # test
 [![License](https://img.shields.io/badge/License-Apache_2.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)
-### ~ vdfgvgfdbgfb  📝
+### ~ Module 09  📝

 ## Description

 Motivation:
-- gbgfbfgb
+- Creating an awesome and professional readme file

 Why this project was created:
-- fgnbfghnf
+- to save us time when developing a project

 What are we solving:
-- ngfnhgnghbn
+- the time it takes to create a readme file

 What we learned:
-- bgfbfbfg
+- the usage of fs to write files and inquirer library

 ## Table of Contents